marzukia/blog/content/posts/cellular-automata-python.md

 ## Wait...
 I Can't Do That?

-After spending so much time in `C#` and `typescript` I've become very accustomed to my `types` and `interfaces` and I definitely wouldn't want to code without them.
+After spending so much time in `C#` and `TypeScript` I've become very accustomed to my `types` and `interfaces` and I definitely wouldn't want to code without them.
 At time of writing, `python` presently only supports [type hints](https://docs.python.org/3/library/typing.html) which was introduced in [PEP484](https://www.python.org/dev/peps/pep-0484/) and last updated in [PEP591](https://www.python.org/dev/peps/pep-0591/).
 I have tried to use these type hints before on my other projects such as [sqlstate](https://github.com/marzukia/sqlstate) but my general opinion of them is that they are woefully inadequate.

 At the moment, there is no way to explicitly type something and then enforce it.
 You can use methods such as `isinstance()` but this approach normally kicks up a fuss as soon as you try to pass it more complex types.
 For example, I wanted to do something as basic as `isinstance(tuple_var, Tuple[int, int])`... unfortunately `isinstance()` doesn't support "Parametrized Tuples".
 I may very well be wrong here and there may be a way to do so, but as far as I can see it's not *currently* supported.